Margaret Ridley Charlton: Early life

-She was born on December 10, 1858, in La Prairie, Quebec, a small town on the south shore of the St. Lawrence River near Montreal.
-She was christened Margaret Anne but later changed her second name to Ridley, to honour her descent from the family of the martyred Bishop Nicholas Ridley, who was burnt at the stake in Oxford in 1555.
+Margaret Ridley Charlton was born on December 10, 1858, in La Prairie, Quebec, a small town on the south shore of the St. Lawrence River near Montreal.
+She was christened Margaret Anne but later changed her middle name to Ridley, to honor her descent from the family of the martyred Bishop Nicholas Ridley, an Anglican martyr burned at the stake in Oxford in 1555.